junjunruan/P2-resume/README.md

 3. Include an interactive map to show where I lived and worked, and make additional information show up when you click on the pins in the map by using Google Maps API.

-4.`console.log()` information about click locations using jQuery onclick handler.
+4. use `console.log()` to display information about click locations using jQuery onclick handler.